Encrypting data written by Amazon Glue - Amazon Glue

 Currently, a security configuration overrides any server-side encryption (SSE-S3) setting that is passed as an ETL job parameter.
 Thus, if both a security configuration and an SSE-S3 parameter are associated with a job, the SSE-S3 parameter is ignored.

-For more information about security configurations, see Working with security configurations on the Amazon Glue console.
+For more information about security configurations, see Managing security configurations on the Amazon Glue console.

 Setting Up Amazon Glue to use security configurations